activescott/apple-notes-export/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-A tool to export Apple Notes to Markdown, TiddlyWiki, Boostnote, and more!
+A hack to free your notes from Apple Notes to markdown for use in TiddlyWiki, Boostnote, and more!

 ## Usage

+This is a hack at this point and I haven't published any of the packages to npm.
+I'm open to publishing them to make them easier to use if people are interested.
+Just [submit a request here](https://github.com/activescott/apple-notes-export/issues) if you're interested.

+#### Prerequisites

 It must be run on macOS under the account/login that you want to access Apple Notes data from.
+You'll need a recent version of macOS and a recent node.js installed.

+### Building

+First thing you'll need to do is build it.
+Just run [`/build.sh`](blob/master/build.sh) from the root.

+### Running & Exporting

-To run the tool run the following from the root of the repo:
+To run the tool run the following from the root of the repo.
+Running without any arguments will print the help:

+    node ./packages/apple-notes-export-app/dist/cli.js

+To export to markdown/tiddlywiki:

+    node ./packages/apple-notes-export-app/dist/cli.js tiddlywiki

 NOTE: Tiddlywiki essentially stores files as markdown files (e.g. `filename.md`) with an adjacent `.meta` file (e.g. `filename.md.meta`).
 So if you want your Apple Notes exported to plain markdown files use TiddlyWiki.

-To export to tiddlywiki/markdown:

-    npm start tiddlywiki

 The above will export all notes, next go to the output directory that it exported to (by default to `~/Downloads/apple-notes-export/tiddlywiki/`)

+#### Opening in TiddlyWiki

+To open and run TiddlyWiki to see your notes use the following steps:

     cd ~/Downloads/apple-notes-export/tiddlywiki/